Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Abstract

 \section{Abstract}

-Label smoothing loss is a widely adopted technique to mitigate overfitting in deep neural networks.
+Label smoothing is a widely adopted technique to mitigate overfitting in deep neural networks.
 This paper studies label smoothing from the perspective of Neural Collapse (NC), a powerful empirical and theoretical framework which characterizes model behavior during the terminal phase of training.
-We first show empirically that models trained with label smoothing converge faster to neural collapse solutions and attain a stronger level of neural collapse.
-Additionally, we show that at the same level of NC1, models under label smoothing loss exhibit intensified NC2.
-These findings provide valuable insights into the performance benefits and enhanced model calibration under label smoothing loss.
-We then leverage the unconstrained feature model to derive closed-form solutions for the global minimizers for both loss functions and further demonstrate that models under label smoothing have a lower conditioning number and, therefore, theoretically converge faster.
+We first show empirically that models trained with label smoothing converge faster to neural collapse solutions and attain a stronger level of neural collapse compared to those trained with cross-entropy loss.
+Furthermore, we show that at the same level of NC1, models under label smoothing loss exhibit intensified NC2.
+These findings provide valuable insights into the impact of label smoothing on model performance and calibration.
+Then, leveraging the unconstrained feature model, we derive closed-form solutions for the global minimizers under both label smoothing and cross-entropy losses.
+We show that models trained with label smoothing have a lower conditioning number and, therefore, theoretically converge faster.
 Our study, combining empirical evidence and theoretical results, not only provides nuanced insights into the differences between label smoothing and cross-entropy losses, but also serves as an example of how the powerful neural collapse framework can be used to improve our understanding of DNNs. \looseness=-1